Written by Debra and updated by Sarena-Rae Santos in November of 2023.

 Cutting and Sewing the (to-be) Envelopes

-Basically what you are making is 8″ two-sided square.
+What you are making is an 8″ two-sided square.
 Super simple.

-1) Iron all the fabrics you will be using to make the envelopes.
-This is especially important for a project like this, because everything is straight and clean cut.
+Step 1: Iron all the fabrics you will use to make the envelopes.
+This is especially important for a project like this because everything is straight and clean-cut.

-3) Use that template to cut out two squares from each fabric you are making into envelopes.
+Step 3: Use that template to cut out two squares from each fabric you make into envelopes.

-4) Sew right sides together using a 1/4″ seam allowance, and leave a two inch or so part open to be able to turn them out again.
+Step 4: Sew the right sides together using a 1/4″ seam allowance, and leave a two-inch or so part open to turn them out again.

-6) Trim the corners of the squares, making sure not to cut the seam.
+Step 6: Trim the squares’ corners, ensuring not to cut the seam.

-8) To make the corners nice and sharp, use a chopstick or pencil to poke them out.
+Step 8: To make the corners nice and sharp, poke them out with a chopstick or pencil.

-10) Neatly iron each envelope in half.
-Get a good crease, you will need it later.
+Step 10: Neatly iron each envelope in half.
+Get a good crease; you will need it later.

-11) If you want a coin pocket, sew the velcro in 1/4″ or so down from the top of the pocket.
-This is a video on sewing on velcro.
+Step 11: If you want a coin pocket, sew the Velcro in 1/4″ or so down from the top of the pocket.
+This is a video on sewing on Velcro.

 Making the Body of The Wallet

 First, you will need to make your pattern from paper.
-I accidentally did not cut my exterior piece long enough (as you can see in the picture below), but I have adjusted the instructions to make it work for you.
+I accidentally did not cut my exterior piece long enough (as shown in the picture below), but I have adjusted the instructions to make it work for you.

-1) To make the triangular part I traced a 2″ (or so) circle in the center of a piece of paper 8 1/2″ wide.
+Step 1: To make the triangular part, I traced a 2″ (or so) circle in the center of a piece of paper 8 1/2″ wide.
 The bottom of the circle was on the edge of the paper.

-4) Tape (or staple if * cough* that’s all you can find) the triangular piece to a piece of paper that is 11″ by 8 1/2″
+Step 4: Tape (or staple if *cough* that’s all you can find) the triangular piece to a piece of paper that is 11″ by 8 1/2″

-6) Fold your exterior fabric so that right sides are facing together and iron.
+Step 6: Fold your exterior fabric so that the right sides face together and iron.

-8) Unpin the denim fabric and REPIN to just one piece of your exterior fabric.
-Set the other to the side we will call the piece with the denim A and the other B.
+Step 8: Unpin the denim fabric and REPIN to just one piece of your exterior fabric.
+Set the other to the side.
+We will call the piece with the denim A and the other B.

 Sewing the Envelopes

-2) From the center, measure 1″ closer to the STRAIGHT edge of Piece A, mark in couple places.
+Step 2: From the center, measure 1″ closer to the STRAIGHT edge of Piece A, and mark in a couple of places.
 This is where you will sew the first envelope!

-3) Lay whichever square you want in the center on the pretty cotton side of Piece A, still folded, using the marks you just made.
-Make sure it is straight or you will cry.
+Step 3: Lay whichever square you want in the center on the pretty cotton side of Piece A, still folded, using the marks you just made.
+Make sure it is straight, or you may cry.

-4) Gently (as in don’t yank it) unfold the square and pin in place.
+Step 4: Gently (as in, don’t yank it) unfold the square and pin it in place.

-6) You will now sew on all the over pre-envelopes.
-You will do half on one side of the one you just sewed, and half on the other.
+Step 6: You will now sew on all the over pre-envelopes.
+You will do half on one side of the one you just sewed and half on the other.

-7) Lay the folded edge of your envelopes as near the base of the other envelopes as you can, pin the side that is not next to an envelope and sew along the crease.
+Step 7: Lay the folded edge of your envelopes as near the base of the other envelopes as you can, pin the side that is not next to an envelope, and sew along the crease.

 Finishing The Body of the Wallet

-1) With right sides facing together pin Piece A and B together from where the envelopes are attached on Piece A to the tip.
+Step 1: With the right sides facing together, pin Piece A and B together from where the envelopes are attached on Piece A to the tip.

-3) Pin the bottom part of Piece A and B together and sew, once again using the denim as a guide.
+Step 3: Pin the bottom part of pieces A and B together and sew again using the denim as a guide.
 The bottom half of both sides will be open.

-5) Fold under the two opened sides, and pin.
+Step 5: Fold under the two opened sides and pin.

 Now, all that needs to be done is the button and elastic.

-3) Knot the loop of the elastic so that you will have a piece that will fit snugly around the button.
+Step 3: Knot the elastic loop to have a piece that will fit snugly around the button.